gustynewguy2214/gng2214_public/README.md

 ================

-Specially included are the files for my engineering capstone project - Bubbles Under the Sea.
+Specially included are the files for my group engineering capstone project - Bubbles Under the Sea.
 It's a submarine with a rotatable camera that uses UDP to transmit video and sensor data back to the controller.
 The controller file was co-authored with another group mate.

 Presentation video link: https://youtu.be/5KdZe2JaWio